Inclusion Probability 101: Thinking About Failures

 Overview

 Treat inclusion as a measured distribution, not a promise.
-Use controlled experiments.
+Use controlled experiments to baseline your current routing paths.

 Drivers